jwizzle/nd.nvim/README.md

 ## Todo

+* Creating notes should update the object/handle this smarter
+* Links should work with both titles and filenames
 * Auto-creation of backlinks
 * More telescope shortcuts
 * Actions to fill the header of current file with links/tags from zettel contents